Alex-Park-CS/Eldoria-Text-based-RPG/README.md

 In this game, users will be able to move their character denoted as the 'O' character in the minimap provided.
 The 'X' characters indicate that it is a non-accessible block, while all other letters are fair game, and a surprise for users!
-The combat in this game is derived from a classic dungeons and dragons type of game, where the user rolls a die to determine their final damage dealt on monsters.
+The combat in this game is derived from a classic dungeons and dragons type of game, where the user rolls a die(1~12) to determine their final damage dealt on monsters.
 With that, have fun with the game, and try to save the world of Eldoria!